rarebreed/mojo-learn/docs/programs-and-memory.md

 ## Part 1: How programs are built

-I realized while writing this article, that a lot of engineers either never learned how programs actually get built, loaded and executed, or they learned it once in school, and then forgot about it.
-So, I will briefly explain several
+If you never learned how programs actually get built, loaded and executed, or forgot about it, I will briefly explain several concepts:
-concepts:

 - compilation
 - intermediate representations (IR) and assembly